 Of course, I did not stop.
 You see, I’m persistent.

 So I contacted people.
 I look for organizations that can help me become a better speaker.
-I learn in some marketing books that you have to build your network.
+I learned from some marketing books that you have to build your network.

-And I found Metro Manila Toastmasters club.
+And I found the Metro Manila Toastmasters Club.
 Toastmasters International is an organization that will help you become a better speaker.
-7 I had no extra money when I joined the club.
-But my membership to Toastmasters was a good investment.
+I had no extra money when I joined the club.
+But my membership in Toastmasters was a good investment.

 So I joined the organization.
 I learned something about public speaking, but more importantly, I found people who were able to help me get connected to some good people.

-Somebody brought me to the mayor’s office and told them I have an offer for teachers.
+Somebody brought me to the mayor’s office and told them I had an offer for teachers.
 The mayor’s office endorsed me to the DepED with the pledge that he would allocate a budget for teacher training.
-And when we went to the District office, one of the supervisors talk to us and said that my offer for teachers is excellent.
+And when we went to the District office, one of the supervisors talked to us and said that my offer for teachers was excellent.